-The following table provides information regarding grants of plan-based awards made to our Named Executive Officers in 2011.
+The following table provides information regarding grants of plan-based awards made to our Named Executive Officers in 2012.
 The only plan-based awards granted were stock options; no non-equity awards were granted.
 All stock options granted to our Named Executive Officers are incentive stock options, to the extent permissible under the Internal Revenue Code.
 The exercise price per share of each stock option granted to our Named Executive Officers was equal to the fair market value of our common stock as determined in good faith by our Board on the date of the grant.
 All stock options listed below were granted under our 2010 Equity Incentive Plan.

-ıder n ited future payou ion-equity incent plan awards timated future payouts nder equity incentive plan awards All other stock awards: number of shares of All other option awards: number of securities underlying Exercise or base price of option da va s rant te fair lue of tock and ption Name Grant date shold \$) Target (\$) Maximum (\$) Threshol d Target (#) Maximum (#) stock or units (#) options (#) (1) awards (\$/Sh) ards (2) (\$) Russell H. Ellison, ' M.D.
-N/A \$ \$ 187,500 \$ \$ \$ David J. Barrett N/A 62,500 \$ \$ Thomas Rowland (3) 1/25/11 16,665 250,000(4) \$ 6.42 \$ 1, 282,143
+1 nated future pay non-equity inco plan awards under ted future par equity ince plan awards ntive Grant Thresho ıld Target Maximu m Threshold Target Maximum All other stock awards: number of shares of stock All other option awards: number of securities underlying options or pri op ercise base ce of tion ards Grant date fair value of stock and option awards (2) Name date (\$) nu - (\$) (\$) ••• (#) (#) (#) or units (#) (#) (1) /Sh) (\$) Russell H. Ellison, M.D.
+1/15/12 \$ \$ 187,500 \$ - 60,000 \$ 8.10 \$ 486,000 David J. Barrett 1/15/12 62,500 40,000 \$ 8.10 \$ 324,000 Thomas Rowland (3) 1/15/12 50,000 30,000 \$ 8.10 \$ 249,000

 - (1) The Named Executive Officers were each granted the number of options provided next to their names in the table.
-The option grant to Mr. Rowland vests one-third on the date of the grant and in three equal installments thereafter on the first, second and third anniversary grant dates. - (2) The grant date fair value of the restricted stock and option awards is calculated in accordance with FASB ASC Topic 718. - (3) Mr. Rowland resigned as our President and Chief Executive Officer in February 2009 and was rehired as our Chief Business Officer on September 1, 2011. - (4) This award is a non-incentive stock option granted when Mr. Rowland was a director of the company and in charge of business development for the company in that role.
+The option grant to Mr. Rowland vests one-third on the date of the grant and in three equal installments thereafter on the first, second and third anniversary grant dates. - (2) The grant date fair value of the restricted stock and option awards is calculated in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of these amounts are included in Note 6 of the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2012 filed with the SEC on March 18, 2013. - (3) Mr. Rowland resigned as our President and Chief Executive Officer in February 2009 and was rehired as our Chief Business Officer on September 1, 2011 and subsequently resigned on September 30, 2012.
+The options reflected in the table were forfeited and no non-equity incentive plan award was made.

-Outstanding Equity Awards at December 31, 2011
+Outstanding Equity Awards at December 31, 2012

-The following table contains certain information concerning unexercised options for the Named Executive Officers as of December 31, 2011.
+The following table contains certain information concerning unexercised options for the Named Executive Officers as of December 31, 2012.